markcowl/typespec-e2e-demo/GetitDone/README.md

 ### Prerequisites

 *   Ensure that the API service is running, as described in [Step 10: Build and run the application](#step-10-build-and-run-the-application).
+*   **Ensure that the client code has been generated from your TypeSpec file.** Refer to the TypeSpec documentation for instructions on generating client code.

 ### Running the Client